yechan-park-econ/ypjp.github.io/index.md

   <div style="flex: 1;">
     <p>Welcome!
 I am currently a predoctoral research fellow at <a href="https://opportunityinsights.org/">Opportunity Insights</a> at Harvard University, working with Professors Raj Chetty, Isaiah Andrews, Susan Athey, and Guido Imbens.
 My research interests include econometric theory, applied econometrics, and machine learning.</p>

-    <p>In Fall 2025, I will begin the Ph.D. program in Economics at Harvard University.
+    <p>In Fall 2025, I will begin a Ph.D. in Economics at Harvard University.
 I received my B.A. in Economics from the University of Tokyo, where I was advised by Professor Hidehiko Ichimura.</p>

     <p>Feel free to reach out anytime at <a href="mailto:yechanpark@fas.harvard.edu">yechanpark@fas.harvard.edu</a>.</p>
   </div>